joelfuller2016/SwarmBot/Docs/UI_MANUAL_COMPLETE.md

 ## Conclusion

-The SwarmBot Control Center provides a comprehensive interface for managing AI agent swarms.
-While currently displaying simulated data, the UI framework is fully functional and ready for integration with real agent systems.
+The SwarmBot Control Center provides a comprehensive interface for managing AI agent swarms with real-time WebSocket communication.
+The dashboard delivers instant updates with minimal latency, enabling efficient monitoring and control of complex multi-agent systems.
 Regular testing and monitoring ensure optimal performance and user experience.

 For technical implementation details, see `UI_IMPLEMENTATION_REQUIREMENTS.md`.
 For development roadmap, see `UI_IMPLEMENTATION_ROADMAP.md`.
+For WebSocket deployment guide, see `WEBSOCKET_DEPLOYMENT_GUIDE.md`.